geobarry/mousefree/compass/README.md

 ## Usage
 The basic sequence involves three conceptual steps:
   1. Set an initial bearing direction
-  2. Fine-tune the bearing direction
+  2. Adjust the bearing direction (optional)
   3. Move the mouse a given number of pixels

-This process can be combined with standard Talon mouse control commands to click, right-click or drag the mouse.
+This procedure can be combined with standard Talon mouse control commands to click, right-click or drag the mouse.

 #### Examples
 A basic sequence: